Predicated Diffusion: Predicate Logic-Based Attention Guidance for Text-to-Image Diffusion Models: Method

-\paragraph{One-to-One Correspondence} As far as we have confirmed, the existing models rarely fail to generate an object with a specified color.
-These models might struggle when handling prompts with multiple adjectives and nouns; one of the specified objects may not be generated properly, one of the specified adjectives may be ignored, or an adjective may modify a wrong noun.
-The first two issues can be addressed using the loss functions \eqref{eq:loss_concurrent} and \eqref{eq:loss_adjective}.
-The last issue is often referred to as attribute leakage.
-For example, given the prompt ``a black dog and a white cat,'' leakage could lead to the generation of a white dog or a black cat.
-To prevent leakage, we must deduce statements implicitly suggested by the original prompt.
-From the prompt, we can deduce not only ``The dog is black'' but also ``The black object is a dog.''
+\paragraph{One-to-One Correspondence} When a prompt includes multiple adjectives and nouns, diffusion models often struggle with correct correspondence, leading to the challenge referred to as attribute leakage.
+For instance, with the prompt ``a black dog and a white cat,'' leakage could result in the generation of a white dog or a black cat.
+To prevent such leakage using Predicated Diffusion, it is essential to deduce statements that are implicitly suggested by the original prompt.
+Firstly, we can deduce the statement ``The dog is black'' and its the converse, ``The black object is a dog.''
 The latter can be represented by the proposition $\forall x.\,\prop{Black}(x)\rightarrow\prop{Dog}(x)$.
-When combined, these two statements can be represented as a biimplication: $\forall x.\,\prop{Dog}(x)\leftrightarrow\prop{Black}(x)=(\forall x.\,\prop{Dog}(x)\rightarrow\prop{Black}(x))\land (\forall x.\,\prop{Black}(x)\rightarrow\prop{Dog}(x))$.
-This leads to the loss function
+When these two statements are combined, they can be represented using a biimplication: $\forall x.\,\prop{Dog}(x)\leftrightarrow\prop{Black}(x)$.
+This leads to the loss function: